rust-gamedev/rust-gamedev.github.io/content/news/038/index.md

 Thetawave is a physics based, cosmic horror themed space shooter by [@carlosupina].
-In the past month work has begun on the first boss enemy in the game, the [Repeater].
+In the past month, work has begun on the first boss enemy in the game, the [Repeater].

 Thetawave has also joined the [@spicylobsterfam] incubator.
-Feel free to reach out to
-me if you are interested in contributing!
+Feel free to reach out to the developer if you are interested in contributing!

 [Repeater]: https://twitter.com/carlosupina/status/1572976552165474307
 [@carlosupina]: https://twitter.com/carlosupina